Skip to contents

 parallel = FALSE,

-autofit = TRUE,
+autofit = FALSE,

 autofit_control = set_autofit_control(),